gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

    - [ ] Click "Add another cluster", provide an address to a new cluster and submit the form.
 Close the modal when asked for credentials.
 Verify that the cluster was still added and is visible in the profile selector.
+- Search bar
+   - [ ] Verify that you can connect to all three resources types on root clusters and leaf clusters.
+   - [ ] Verify that picking a resource filter and a cluster filter at the same time works as expected.
+   - [ ] Verify that connecting to a resource from a different root cluster switches to the workspace of that root cluster.
+   - Shut down a root cluster.
+      - [ ] Verify that attempting to search returns "Some of the search results are incomplete" in the search bar.
+      - [ ] Verify that clicking "Show details" next to the error message and then closing the modal by clicking one of the buttons or by pressing Escape does not close the search bar.
+   - Log in as a user with a short TTL.
+Make sure you're not logged in to any other cluster.
+Wait for the cert to expire.
+Enter a search term that usually returns some results.
+      - [ ] Relogin when asked.
+Verify that the search bar is not collapsed and shows search results.
+      - [ ] Close the login modal instead of logging in.
+Verify that the search bar is not collapsed and shows "No matching results found".
 - Resilience when resources become unavailable
    - DocumentCluster
       - For each scenario, create at least one DocumentCluster tab for each available resource kind.